 More information on this program and application information can be found on Grow Pittsburgh’s Allegheny Grows page.
-The 2017 application is now available.
+The 2017 application is now available and due October 11.

 For those looking to start a community vegetable garden within the City of Pittsburgh, Grow Pittsburgh and WPC can assist communities through the City Growers program.
 The City Growers program works with communities ready to start sustainable and productive community food gardens in their neighborhoods.